jlybrand/Venit/README.md

 #### Successful registration with only the user's data stored in the `clients table`:

   - A welcome email is sent to the new customer.
   - An email notifies the admin that a user has registered for the service but there was an error storing their associated referral sources [`targets`] in the `targets table`.
   - User is presented with a sign-in form.

-Visit xxx to try out Venit
+Visit https://venit.herokuapp.com/search to try out Venit

 Task List:

-- [ ] Add navBar
+- [x] Add navBar
 - [ ] Add option to contact X-marketing to assist in searching.
 - [ ] Rate limiting
+- [ ] Optimize queries
 - [ ] Further unit testing
 - [ ] Payment method via Square, Stripe
 - [ ] User sign in
 - [ ] User Dashboard with ability to view, add, remove and export targets.
 - [ ] Admin panel for managing prospects, clients, and associtated referral data.

-Need to apply styling to registration form that matches search form and it should display properly.
-Probbaly best to give the same class names to the search form and resistration form children